 Types of dissertation binding

-- Type of dissertation (PhD vs. master’s vs. undergraduate dissertation)
+- The type of work you’re submitting (PhD vs. master’s thesis vs. undergraduate thesis)

 - Professional appearance

-- Browsing through the pages is easy (can be opened flat)
+- Opens flat, so browsing through the pages is easy

 Plastic comb binding is a cheaper alternative to spiral binding.
-Its main advantage is that the binding can be opened and closed (although not easily), meaning pages can be added or removed.
-This is ideal for a draft.
+Its main advantage is that the binding can be opened and closed (although not easily), meaning pages can be added or removed: ideal for a draft.
 A transparent front and back cover can be added.

 - Low cost

-With fastback (softback) binding, the pages are kept together by a linen back and a thick layer of special glue.
-It is the first step towards a real book.
-It looks professional and is relatively cheap.
-The only downside is that the sheets of paper can come loose after a while.
+With fastback (softback) binding, pages are kept together by a linen back and a thick layer of special glue.
+It is the first step toward a real book.
+It looks professional while remaining relatively inexpensive.
+The only downside is that individual sheets can come loose with time.